Better Business Cases (BBC) is a systematic way to prepare business cases for programmes or projects.

 Each phase supports a key decision point.

-Note: the Investment funding line above does not indicate a recommended approach, rather it signals what new funding could be sought from the Crown at each phase of BBC development.
-If new Crown funding is needed, in the first instance it is recommended that funding be sought using a Detailed Business Case as a supporting document.
-However if that is not possible (eg, where a guarantee of funding is needed earlier in investment development), agencies may request contingency funding to be set aside.
+Note: the Investment funding line above does not indicate a recommended approach; rather, it signals what new funding could be sought from the Crown at each phase of BBC development.
+If new Crown funding is needed, it must be sought supported by a business case that meets the Treasury’s guidelines.
+In the budget context that means a business case that meets the requirements of either a Detailed Business Case (DBC) or a Single Stage Business Case (SSBC), as appropriate and agreed with Treasury.